 - Port de Mallorca – Located in the centre of Palma de Mallorca, this marina has numerous environmentally-friendly restaurants, bars, and boutiques designed to be earth-friendly and sustainable!

-Here’s another Pro-Tip: A great way to see more of Mallorca is a trip on the historic Tren Sóller, an electric train that runs across the islands plains and through its mountains, traveling from Palma to Sóller while making multiple stops along the way.
+Here’s another Pro-Tip: A great way to see more of Mallorca is a trip on the historic Tren Sóller, an electric train that runs across the islands plains and through its mountains, travelling from Palma to Sóller while making multiple stops along the way.

 Palma de Mallorca Airport, also known as Son Sant Joan Airport, is 8km east of Palma.
 You can take a bus or a taxi to reach the city.
 Tickets for the 30-minute ride are available for purchase from the driver upon boarding.
 There is no fixed price for taxi rides to the city.
 So, be sure to negotiate the price to your destination before departing.
 A taxi ride is about 10 minutes shorter than the bus ride, depending on your destination.
 Once you’ve dropped your luggage, exploring the city is best done by bicycle.

-Palma has a Medieval charm that is seamlessly combines with modern beach glamour creating an exciting yet relaxing environment.
+Palma has a Medieval charm that is seamlessly combined with modern beach glamour creating an exciting yet relaxing environment.
 If you want to stay close to the city centre, I recommend Nakar Hotel, located in Palma Port.
 It has a modern vibe and attractive rooftop amenities.
 The new Hotel Cort’s rooftop has some of the best beach views and a fun bar to match.
 In the Old Town, Palau Sa Font has a lovely terrace and colourful rooms in a prime nightlife location.
 Puro Hotel is another great place to stay for a party atmosphere.
 Hotel Convent de La Missió, is a beautiful 17th century former convent with contemporary décor and one of the best restaurants on the Island, Marc Fosh.

 Foodies, prepare yourselves!
 Palma has some incredible Mediterranean inspired seafood.
 M House Café Bistro is one of my favourites.
 You can’t go wrong with their modern-Mediterranean menu.
 For fabulous tapas, La Vieja is one of the best stops.
 With it’s fun and colourful atmosphere, it is always inviting.